Children enjoying Kindergarten Music Lesson Plans

 Whatever you do, make sure that each individual activity is short.
 A lesson needs to consist of at least 10-12 two or three minute activities.
 These should flow naturally from one to the other.
 Children at this age don’t have long attention spans.
 Therefore, structuring the lesson like this is ideal.

 For many children this is the first time that they’ve experienced a class setting.
-Therefore, its important to give a taste of many activities, rather than focusing on one activity in detail.
+Therefore, it’s important to give a taste of many activities, rather than focusing on one activity in detail.

 Four essential elements in Kindergarten Music Lesson Plans